enu-kuro/hit-and-blow-onchain/README.md

 - Don't want to interact with MetaMask everytime.
 etc.

+and not yet implemented features:
+- Can not play multi games simultaneously.
+(When other players are playing the game you can only just watch it.)
+- Not PvP but Player vs Bot.
+(Currently when you start playing the game, the bot automaticaly starts to play the game as your opponent for the convenience of a test play.)
+- No time limit.
+(When the player or bot stops playing in the middle, the game gets stuck…)
+- No upgradability.

 In the blockchain field, recently many problems have been solved by ZKP.
-ZKP technology advances so quickly and creates new opportunities.
+ZKP technology advances so quickly and is expanding new possibilities.
-For example What will happen after the arrival of zkEVM?
+For example what will happen after the arrival of zkEVM?

 I expect these problems will be solved in near future.